X64 Architecture (Updated) See Note of History

 This error is thrown up in version 2.3.* onwards and is caused by the programs inability to access opencv_imgproc***.dll or opencv_core***.dll even though they are present in the output "bin" directory.

-There are two solutions, adding them to the project and set there properties to copy always as they are the two key files.
+There are two solutions, adding them to the project and set their properties to copy always as they are the two key files.
 Or by replacing the current ones in the Bin folder with new copies can also solve the problem.

-If both methods fail then there may be a problem with the build so download a new copy from SourceForge and try again.
+If both methods fail, then there may be a problem with the build so download a new copy from SourceForge and try again.

-I hope this article sets you on the right path, Thanks for reading.
+I hope this article sets you on the right path.
+Thanks for reading!

-Added Some Notes about version number and DLL added x86 Versions and Updated x64
+- Added some notes about version number and DLL added x86 versions and updated x64

 The old x64 Versions will have a problem when reading image data values as eventually they will be out of bounds especially with small images.
-To solve this the
+To solve this, the

 picturebox is set to